syncfusion-content/uwp-docs/uwp/Gantt/Appearance.md

 ---
 layout: post
-title: Appearance
+title: Appearance in UWP Gantt control | Syncfusion
-description: The section describes about the visual customization of Gantt chart tasks.
+description: Learn here all about Appearance support in Syncfusion UWP Gantt (SfGantt) control and more.
 platform: uwp
 control: SfGantt
 documentation: ug
 ---

-# Appearance
+# Appearance in UWP Gantt (SfGantt)

 The Gantt control provides options to customize the look and feel of the task visual in the Gantt chart.